Simon Mailloux

-Simon Mailloux (born November 2, 1983) is a serving officer in the Canadian Forces.
+Lieutenant Colonel Simon Mailloux, MSM, CD (born 2 November 1983) is a serving officer in the Canadian Forces.
 He was severely injured on 16 November 2007 in an IED incident in Afghanistan.
 As a result, his left leg was amputated.

 In November 2009, Mailloux redeployed to Afghanistan becoming the first Canadian amputee to deploy to a war zone as a combatant.

 Early years

 Born in 1983 and raised in Quebec City, Quebec, he joined the Air cadet at a young age where he developed a taste for the military environment.
 He was accepted to the Royal Military College of Canada in 2001 and graduated as an infantry officer in 2006.
 During the summer of 2005, he received an international exchange scholarship that led him to research security development of the Malian Armed Forces.
 His research took place at the École de Maintien de la Paix, of Kulikovo, and the Institut de Recherche sur le Développement, of Bamako in Mali during four months.